TszKitLo40/vim-go-ide/README.md

             vars          var ( ... )
             eq            equals: test two identifiers with DeepEqual

-# Browsing Colorshemes
-Don't like the colorscheme that's included?
-You can browse through over 100 colorschemes by pressing <F12> and scrolling using the arrow keys.
-If you find one that you prefer, you can set it as your default colorscheme by modifying the "colorscheme" setting in ~/.vim_runtime/my_configs.vim.

 # Navigating in the NERDTree Directory Tree Window:
-The <F2> function key can be used to toggle the NERDTree directory tree window open/closed.
+The \<F2\> function key can be used to toggle the NERDTree directory tree window open/closed.
 The NERDTree window can also be opened to a tree for the current file by entering ",T" while editing the file.
 Here are a few key sequences to help navigate in the directory tree window:

          <F2>         Turn directory tree window on/off
         <Enter>       Open current selection